-AG Barr: Trump has fired SDNY federal prosecutor who refused to leave
+AG Barr says Trump has fired SDNY federal prosecutor who refused to leave; president says he's 'not involved'

 "While we advised the public that you would leave the U.S. Attorney’s office in two weeks, I still hoped that your departure could be amicable," Barr wrote, citing the power of the president to remove a court-appointed U.S. Attorney.

+Berman has also overseen the prosecution of two Florida businessmen, Lev Parnas and Igor Fruman, who were associates of Giuliani and tied to the Ukraine impeachment investigation.
+The men were charged in October with federal campaign finance violations, including hiding the origin of a $325,000 donation to a group supporting Trump’s reelection.

+Former Trump national security adviser John Bolton said that Trump sought to interfere in a Southern District investigation into the Turkish Halkbank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.

-Fox News' Jake Gibson and Ben Florence contributed to this report.
+Fox News' Jake Gibson and Ben Florence and the Associated Press contributed to this report.